apecuca/Portfolio-website/README.md

 # Portfolio Website
 Hello!
-My name's Marco and this is my personal website, a simple interactive portfolio made using HTML, CSS, Javascript and React Framwork.
+My name's Marco and this is my personal website, a simple static portfolio website made using HTML, CSS, Javascript and the React Framwork.

-The website is available [here](https://google.com).
+The website is available [here](https://apecuca.github.io/Portfolio-website/).

 ## About me